 “Segmenting patients automatically based on the severity of the case allows healthcare staff to prioritise and focus on the high-risk cases more effectively”

 Segmenting patients based on the severity of the case like above allows healthcare staff to prioritise and focus on the high-risk cases more effectively.
 And with all of these instructions automated by a conversational AI agent, reception and counter staff only have to deal with those who fit into the Individual B category at a given time.

 Learnings from the Field

 We at KeyReply are already seeing the impact such conversational AI solutions can have in healthcare.
-In various implementations with a major healthcare provider and public healthcare institutions in Singapore, our chatbot, deployed on the hospitals’ webpages and social media channel, helped customers with answering queries regarding the symptoms they observed and what to do about it, appointment booking and provision and dissemination of information on health and wellness content.
+In various implementations with a major healthcare provider and public healthcare institutions in Singapore, our virtual assistant, deployed on the hospitals’ web pages and social media channels, helped customers with answering queries regarding the symptoms they observed and what to do about it, appointment booking and provision and dissemination of information on health and wellness content.
 We observed that:

 - More than 60% of users expressed intention to make appointments or wanted to visit a doctor